Radekeo/FluidSim/README.md

 ## Usage

 1. Upon running the program, you will see the fluid simulation window.
-2. Adjust the parameters for fluid behavior as needed.
-These parameters may include viscosity, surface tension, particle size, etc.
+2. Adjust the viscosity parameter for fluid behavior as needed.
 3. Interact with the simulation using the provided user interface elements.
 4. Observe the real-time visualization of fluid dynamics, including particle movement and collisions.